-If $|\mathcal{C}| = c > n$ each of the bidders gets necessarily more than one chore.
-If it is possible to express c as c = qn + r we have that every bidder gets q chores and r of them get an additional chore.

-To get a fair allocation of the chores to the bidders the auctioneer can use the following algorithm:
+If $|\mathcal{C}| = c > n$ there are necessarily bidders who get more than one chore.
+To avoid that all chores are assigned to a small subset of bidders the auctioneer can use the following algorithm:

-- 1. he evaluates q and r such that c = qn + r; - 2. he executes q rounds and at every round allocates n chores (using the algorithm we have seen for the case $c \leq n$), one for each bidder so that every bidder gets q chores; - 3. the remaining r chores are allocated with one more round reserved to the r bidders who got the r lower total sums of chore values2.
+- 1. he evaluates q and r such that c = qn + r; - 2. he performs q times the algorithm, each time with n initial bidders as before; - 3. the remaining r chores are allocated with one more execution reserved to the r bidders who got the r lower total sums of chore values8.

-Things may differ if the bidders know the whole set of the chores \mathscr{C} before the first round of the auction process or if they know the chores only when each of them is revealed by the auctioneer.
+We note that things may differ if the bidders know the whole set of the chores \mathscr{C} before the first round of the auction process or if they know the chores only when each of them is revealed by the auctioneer.

-In the former case they can act strategically and, by ordering the chores according to private criteria, can try to get the most preferred chore among those that are available at step k.
+In the former case they can act strategically and, by ordering the chores according to private criteria of each bidder, try to get the most preferred chore among those who are available at step k.